The holiday season has come and gone, and just like that - we are in a new year!

 Are you feeling sluggish, bloated or mentally drained after a few too many days of indulging during the holidays?
 That’s okay!
 We all deserve to treat ourselves sometimes- whether that's to celebrate an occasion, or to help us through a difficult time.
 It does not serve you any good to punish yourself for the choices you made in the past.
 Instead, set your sights on what you can do now to help you get back on your feet.

-One such option is to heal your gut.
-Your gut and brain have a very strong relationship: when one is having a bad day, it is likely that so is the other.
+One way to do that is to focus on your gut health!
+Your gut and brain have a very strong relationship: when one is having a bad day, it is very likely that so is the other.

 Probiotics are one way to help heal your gut.
 While you can purchase probiotics in capsule form, did you know there are several foods that are naturally high in probiotics?
-By introducing these foods into your diet, you can start healing your gut today.
 Fermented foods and drinks are excellent sources of probiotics, including kimchi, kafir, sauerkraut, and kombucha.